uscreen/postal-mailer/README.md

 # postal-mailer

-> Mailer engine using mjml templates to send mail via postal api
+> Mailer engine using mjml templates to send mail via postal api or smtp

 ## Features

 * configure inline (json object) or by dotenv
 * uses handlebars + mjml for compilation and render
-* sends mails via postal api
+* sends mails via postal api or smtp

 ## Install